gdmarmerola/gdmarmerola.github.io/_posts/2017-11-21-ts-for-bernoulli-bandit.md

 image: ts_for_mab_cover
 category: [bandits, bayesian]
 mathjax: true
-summary: Introducing Thompson Sampling and comparing it to the Upper Confidence Bound and epsilon-greedy strategies in a simple problem.
+summary: Introducing Thompson Sampling and comparing it to the Upper Confidence Bound and epsilon-greedy strategies in a simple problem
 ---

 # Introduction to Thompson Sampling, Part 1&#58; the Bernoulli bandit